SaranSrini03/tedit/README.md

-## Tedit – collaborative canvas editor
+## Tedit – collaborative photo editor

 Tedit is a collaborative drawing and layout tool built with Next.js.
 It gives you a shared canvas where multiple people can draw and edit together in real time.